cpwang96/GO-RAFT/README.md

 # GO-RAFT
-A key-value store system with raft in GOLang.
+A key-value store system with raft in GoLang.